Best Korean Picture Dictionaries for Kids and Parents!

 - No audio

-- Random colors for each Korean consonant (same color would be optimal for less visual distraction)
+- Random colors for each Korean consonant; the same color would be optimal for less visual distraction

-Tuttle Publishing is focused on books rooted in Asian culture, language and history.
-Their Korean Picture dictionary is perfect for all beginner language learners.
+Tuttle Publishing is focused on books rooted in Asian culture, language, and history.
+Their Korean Picture Dictionary is perfect for new language students.

 - Introduction to Korean pronunciation and grammar